What is a Pomelo Fruit?

 Pomelos are actually one of the oldest citrus fruits.
 In fact, we owe most of the citrus we enjoy today to the pomelo.
 They’re what are called “ancestor fruits,” along with the mandarin and the lemon.
 These three, cross-pollinated and cross-bred, are the foundation of practically all citrus in stores today.
 For example: Pomelos crossed with mandarins gave us oranges.
 Pomelos then crossed with oranges gave us grapefruit.

-These jumbo-sized fruits go by many names, including Chinese grapefruit (they’re considered to be a lucky Chinese New Year food), shaddock (after an English sea captain who was purportedly the Johnny Appleseed of pomelo fruit) and jambola.
+These jumbo-sized fruits go by many names, including Chinese grapefruit (they’re considered to be a lucky food for your Chinese New Year party), shaddock (after an English sea captain who was purportedly the Johnny Appleseed of pomelo fruit) and jambola.
 Native to southeastern Asia and Malaysia, pomelos have been grown in China, Thailand, Japan, India, Taiwan, Tahiti and New Guinea.
 Citrus growers in California, Florida, Arizona and Texas have started producing pomelos, too, giving them a foothold in the United States.

 What does a pomelo fruit taste like?